 (Nyx: Huh, the lights are flickering out again.
 Scott!
 Get the light bulbs!)

 Pages Torn from an Ichor-Soaked Game Review, page 6

 Be warned! you who follow in my path.
 This meager toy, this game born of silicon and plastic, hides behind its façade of innocence a vile tumescence which captures the imagination of its victims, drawing them ever further into its pusillanimous embrace.
 Heed its siren call at your own risk, for once heard it reverberates forever in your soul with its cries of Iä, iä, Cthulhu ftaghn!
 R’lyeh f’nglui Cthulhu ftagn!
 That which never rests shall never find peace, yet that which sleeps through aeons may yet dream, and from those accursed dreams may arise a diversion such as this to trap mortal souls and rob them of innocence!It disguises itself in darkest tones, when truly it is the jaundiced yellow of amber under the red suns of Carcosa.
 It feeds on your despair, on your tears of frustration, and it shall never slake its thirst, never give up its quarry, never run around and desert its intent upon that upon which it has set its spectral gaze.

 RPGamer has been covering RPGs since 1998, with the current version of the site launched in 2018.
-Due to the wholesale change in our back-end and systems only content created from 2018 onwards has been carried over to our new site.
+Due to the wholesale change in our back-end and systems only certain content created from 2018 onwards has been carried over to our new site.
 However, all of our older content can still be found at archive.rpgamer.com.